 I once asked someone I respected what the best advice was that he could give to me as a parent.
 He replied: “Work on improving yourself.”
 It wasn’t an answer I’d expected, but I immediately recognized the wisdom in what he’d said.

 Your children are a reflection of who you are and act as a mirror of your own states.
-If you can recognize this, and strive to do better yourself, you will find that your relationships with your children naturally improve as a result.
+If you can recognize this, and strive to do better yourself, you will find that your relationships with them naturally improve as a result.

-Just as your children are educated and grow in their knowledge and wisdom, so too can you as a parent grow.
+Just as they are educated and grow in their knowledge and wisdom, so too can you as a parent grow.
 And when children and parents grow at the same time, it results in not just making them better, but in making each other better.